Vincenzo Giustiniani (bishop of Gravina di Puglia)

 Vincenzo Giustiniani (died 1614) was a Roman Catholic prelate who served as Bishop of Gravina di Puglia (1593–1614).

 Biography

 Vincenzo Giustiniani was born in Chios, Greece in 1550.

-On 2 August 1593, he was appointed during the papacy of Pope Clement VIII as Bishop of Gravina di Puglia.
+On 2 August 1593, he was appointed as Bishop of Gravina di Puglia during the papacy of Pope Clement VIII.

-On 29 Aug 1593, he was consecrated bishop by Alfonso Gesualdo di Conza, Cardinal-Bishop of Ostia e Velletri, with Melchiorre Pelletta, Titular Bishop of Chrysopolis in Arabia, and Cristóbal Robuster y Senmanat, Bishop of Orihuela, serving as co-consecrators.
+On 29 August 1593, he was consecrated bishop by Alfonso Gesualdo di Conza, Cardinal-Bishop of Ostia e Velletri, with Melchiorre Pelletta, Titular Bishop of Chrysopolis in Arabia, and Cristóbal Robuster y Senmanat, Bishop of Orihuela, serving as co-consecrators.

-He served as Bishop of Gravina di Puglia until his death in 1614.
+He served as the local bishop until his death in 1614.

 While bishop, he was the principal co-consecrator of Marco Giustiniani, Bishop of Chios (1604).